akondrahman/59115ASE/project/Report.md

 Rest of the report is organized as follows Section II describes necessary background information, and related work.
 In Section III we state the assumptions of our project.
 Section IV illustrates our implementation of the model, and the optimizer.
 Section V describes the methodology of the project.
 In Section VI we explain our findings.
 Section VII discusses the threats to validity for the project.
 In Section VIII we state the future directions of the project.
 Finally we conclude our report in Section IX.

 ## Background and Related Work

+In this section we provide background information and prior academic work related to our project.
 ### Background

 Storn and Price invented differential evolution (DE) to generate optimal solutions without making any assumption about the problem space.
 DE does not guarantee that it will always find an optimal solution.
 Researchers have successfully used different variants of DE to solve optimization problems in different domains such as, grid computing[], computational electro magnetics [], and software engineering [].

+Differential evolution solves the problem of over population in the forntier by replacing the worse solutions by beter solutions.
+For generating new candidate solutions it does extrapolation by picking three members from the frontier.
+At some probability the extrapolation was performed.

 Abdel-Hamid and Madnick proposed the integrated defect model that illustrates the interaction between different teams inside a software organization team namely the QA team, testing team, and the personnel allocation sector.
 Madachy in his book proposed a simplified version of Abdel-Hamid and Madnick’s proposed model and termed it as the ‘Integrated Project Model Defect Flow Chains (IPMDFC)’.
 Figure X shows IPMDFC.
 According to Figure X, flow that leads to error generation, detection, and correction.
 In contrast to the model proposed by Abdel-Hamid and Madnick, the flow chains are simplified.
 The model considers two types of errors namely active, and passive.
 According to Madachy, active errors can contribute to other errors, but passive errors do not contribute to other errors.
 Madachy considers all design errors to be active errors, and coding errors may be either active or passive.